puppetlabs/trapperkeeper-webserver-jetty9/README.md

 * `:type`: The type of the registered endpoint.
 The possible types are `:context`, `:ring`, `:servlet`, `:war`, and `:proxy`.
 Returned for every endpoint.
 * `:endpoint`: The registered endpoint.
 Returned for every endpoint.
+This is set to the `path` variable passed in to the handler service functions (or the `context-path` variable if using `add-context-handler`).
+So for example, if you passed in `"/hello"` as the path to a ring handler, the value attached to the `:endpoint` key in the map would be `"/hello"`
 * `:base-path`: The base-path of a context handler.
 Returned only for endpoints of type `:context`.
 * `:context-listeners`: The context listeners for a context handler.
 Returned only